formanektomas/4EK608_4EK416/README.md

 Please note that lectures (pdf presentations) and seminar workfiles (R scripts) can be updated without prior notice:
 * clarifications, small edits and error corrections are made often,
-* as R packages are updated, syntax of different command and functions changes.
+* as R packages are updated, syntax of various command and functions can change.

 ---